The Manitoba Escarpment

 Brick Production

 Beehive kiln of the old brick plant.
-Please note this site is on private
+Please note this site is on private property and cannot be accessed without permission of the landowner. |

 We travelled up the Roseisle Creek valley to explore more important sites.
 We stopped at the old Leary's brick plant that produced bricks from 1900-1907 and 1947-1952.
 There used to be several brick plants across southern Manitoba, using a variety of shales and clays to create bricks in a wide range of colours.
 Bricks are no longer produced in the province, but if you're lucky you might spy some Manitoba-made bricks on older buildings.